wadereye/MultiModelChatInOneWindow/README_EN.md

 # Multi-Model Q&A System in a Single Window

-This is a C# and WebView2-based implementation that opens multiple large model systems in a single window.
+This is a C# and CefSharp (Chromium 109) based implementation that opens multiple large model systems in a single window.
 You can input your query in the window and simultaneously send the same question to Tongyi Qianwen, Doubao, and DeepSeek, and view the responses from each model.

 Before use, users need to log in to each website individually.
 After logging in, the same input can be received and responded to by all models.